szczyglis-dev/py-gpt/README.md

 ![v2_mode_langchain](https://github.com/szczyglis-dev/py-gpt/assets/61396542/7565e4df-aa6f-4de5-97ac-61cb124e0340)

-You have the ability to add custom model wrappers for models that are not available by default in **PYGPT**.
+You have the ability to add custom model wrappers for models that are not available by default in **PyGPT**.
 To integrate a new model, you can create your own wrapper and register it with the application.
 Detailed instructions for this process are provided in the section titled `Managing models / Adding models via Langchain`.

 # Files and attachments

 ## Input (upload)

-**PYGPT** makes it simple for users to upload files to the server and send them to the model for tasks like analysis, similar to attaching files in `ChatGPT`.
+**PyGPT** makes it simple for users to upload files to the server and send them to the model for tasks like analysis, similar to attaching files in `ChatGPT`.
 There's a separate `Files` tab next to the text input area specifically for managing file uploads.
 Users can opt to have files automatically deleted after each upload or keep them on the list for repeated use.

 ![v2_file_input](https://github.com/szczyglis-dev/py-gpt/assets/61396542/7e84368e-2ac2-4947-8723-528788d82ed7)